 Who may collect specimens for DOT drug testing?

-- A urine collector must meet training requirements of § 40.33.
+- A urine collector must meet the training requirements of § 40.33.

 - An oral fluid collector must meet the training requirements of § 40.35.

-- Employees are not permitted to be their own collector.
+- Employees are not permitted to be their own collectors.